Generic stabilizers for simple algebraic groups: Adjoint representation

-If $G$ has rank 2, then $Z(\Gt)$ is \'etale and we apply the Chevalley Restriction Theorem.
+If $Z(\Gt)$ is \'etale, we apply the Chevalley Restriction Theorem.
 Otherwise (type of $G, \car k) = (A_3, 2)$ or $(D_4, 2)$ and we apply Example \ref{coCRT}.
 In either case, $k[L(\hst)]^G$ is isomorphic to the ring of invariant polynomials of a pseudoreflection group (the Weyl group) acting on a 2-dimensional space, so it is a polynomial ring by \cite[Th.~5.1]{Nakajima} or \cite[Prop.~7.1]{KemperMalle}. \end{proof}

 See Proposition \ref{adj.cofree} below for a stronger version of Corollary \ref{adj.inv}.

 \begin{prop} Let $G = \PGL_n$ for some $n \ge 2$ over a field $k$.
 The following are equivalent: \begin{enumerate} \item $k[L(\hst)]^G$ is a polynomial ring. \item $k[\g]^G$ is a polynomial ring. \item $n \le 4$ or $\car k$ does not divide $n$. \end{enumerate} \end{prop}